moubry/dotfiles/README.md

 ##### You’re done!

-Check out the new apps you ahve installed:
+Check out the new apps you have installed:

     find ~/Applications -cmin -60